-The Partnership's amended and restated credit facility bears interest at LIBOR plus an applicable margin ranging from 2.25% to 3.5% dependent on the Partnership's consolidated funded indebtedness to consolidated adjusted EBITDA ratio.
+The new credit facility bears interest at LIBOR plus an applicable margin ranging from 2.25% to 3.5% dependent on our consolidated funded indebtedness to consolidated adjusted EBITDA ratio.
 The Partnership's new credit facility is secured by substantially all of the Partnership's assets.
-As of December 31, 2010, availability under the Partnership's Senior Secured Revolving Credit Facility was \$233.4 million, after giving effect to \$101.3 million in outstanding letters of credit.
+As of September 30, 2010, availability under the Partnership's senior secured revolving credit facility was \$245.2 million, after giving effect to \$101.5 million in outstanding letters of credit.